So, you want to publish an article in BDJ Student?

 What are the deadlines?

-Please contact the editorial office to discuss deadlines and publications.
+Please contact the editorial office to discuss deadlines.

 Can I submit to BDJ Student even though I’m not a student?